 In 1996 David de Pury, Guillaume Pictet, Henri Turrettini joined forces to create their company, de Pury Pictet Turrettini & Cie S.A.
 (PPT).
 The firm provides both wealth management and asset management services to offer high value-added strategic advice based on advanced skills and experience to our private and institutional clients.
 PPT has always demonstrated a great capacity for innovation, notably as a pioneer of responsible investment.
-It is the owner of the Buy and Care® strategy, manager of the Cadmos European Engagement Fund, Cadmos Balanced CHF and Cadmos Peace Investment Fund and advisor to the Cadmos Emerging Markets Engagement Fund and the Cadmos Swiss Engagement Fund.
-PPT ensures the funds' consistency, transparency and distribution.
-It is a signatory to the United Nations-supported Principles for Responsible Investment (PRI) since 2008.
+It is the owner of the Buy and Care® strategy which is integrated in the funds managed internally or advised by PPT.
+PPT is a signatory to the United Nations-supported Principles for Responsible Investment (PRI) since 2008.